brimdata/super/book/src/super-sql/operators/aggregate.md

 whether to include it in the values operated upon by the aggregate function.
 `where` clauses are analogous
-to the [`where`](where.md) operator but apply their filter to the input argument stream to the aggregatge function.
+to the [`where`](where.md) operator but apply their filter to the input argument stream to the aggregate function.

-The output values are records formed from the [field assignments](intro.md#field-assignment) of the grouping expressions then the aggregate functions in the left-to-right order.
+The output values are records formed from the [field assignments](intro.md#field-assignment) first from the grouping expressions then from the aggregate functions in left-to-right order.

 When the result of `aggregate` is a single value (e.g., a single aggregate function without grouping expressions) and there is no field name specified, then